reg-viz/reg-puppeteer-demo/README.md

  ◯  reg-simple-keygen-plugin : Determine snapshot key with given values
 ```

-The Question goes on.
+Questions goes on.
 At "Working directory" and "Threshold" we pass "Yes".
 At the "Directory contains actual images" question, we need to tell the `screenshot` directory prepared above step.

 ```
 ?
 Working directory of reg-suit. .reg